Jyotimoykathar/Project-06/readme.md

 ## Acknowledgments

-Special Thanks to [MDN](https://developer.mozilla.org/en-US/) website and to all the Ineuron team for the mini-challenge to test and improve my positioning skills.
+Special Thanks to [MDN](https://developer.mozilla.org/en-US/) website and to all the Ineuron team for the mini-challenge to test and improve my sudo elements and classes.